YoanaBast/healthy_meals/README.md

 venv\Scripts\activate      # on Windows
 ```

-- all following commanda are to be run in venv
+- all following commanda are to be run in the root where manage.py is (healthy_meals or your_root)

 ### 3. Setup